San Francisco Bay Area

-The San Francisco Bay Area, commonly known as the Bay Area, is a region of California surrounding and including San Francisco Bay, and anchored by the cities of Oakland, San Francisco, and San Jose.
+The San Francisco Bay Area is the cultural and economic center of Northern California.
+The region surrounds and includes San Francisco Bay, and is anchored by the cities of Oakland, San Francisco, and San Jose.
+It is commonly known as the Bay Area or simply the Bay.
+With a population of over nine million people, the Bay Area is the second-largest combined statistical area in California and the fifth-largest in the United States.

 The Association of Bay Area Governments defines the Bay Area as including the nine counties that border the estuaries of San Francisco Bay, San Pablo Bay, and Suisun Bay: Alameda, Contra Costa, Marin, Napa, San Mateo, Santa Clara, Solano, Sonoma, and San Francisco.
-Other definitions may be either smaller or larger, and may include neighboring counties which are not officially part of the San Francisco Bay Area, such as the Central Coast counties of Santa Cruz, San Benito, and Monterey, or the Central Valley counties of San Joaquin, Merced, and Stanislaus.
+The U.S. Census Bureau includes the Central Coast counties of Santa Cruz and San Benito, as well as the Central Valley counties of San Joaquin, Merced, and Stanislaus in its broader definition of the Bay Area.
 The Bay Area is known for its natural beauty, prominent universities, technology companies, and affluence.
 The Bay Area contains many cities, towns, airports, and associated regional, state, and national parks, connected by a complex multimodal transportation network.

-The earliest archaeological evidence of human settlements in the Bay Area dates back to 8000–10,000 BC.
+The earliest archaeological evidence of human settlements in the Bay Area dates back to 8,000–10,000 BC.
 The oral tradition of the Ohlone and Miwok people suggests they have been living in the Bay Area for several hundreds if not thousands of years.
-The Spanish empire claimed the area beginning in the early period of Spanish colonization of the Americas.
+The Spanish Empire claimed the area beginning in the early period of Spanish colonization of the Americas.
 The earliest Spanish exploration of the Bay Area took place in 1769.
 The Mexican government controlled the area from 1821 until the 1848 Treaty of Guadalupe Hidalgo.
 Also in 1848, James W. Marshall discovered gold in nearby mountains, resulting in explosive immigration to the area and the precipitous decline of the Native population.
 The California gold rush brought rapid growth to San Francisco.
 California was admitted as the 31st state in 1850.
 A major earthquake and fire leveled much of San Francisco in 1906.
 During World War II, the Bay Area played a major role in America's war effort in the Asiatic-Pacific Theater, with the San Francisco Port of Embarkation, of which Fort Mason was one of 14 installations and location of the headquarters, acting as a primary embarkation point for American forces.
 Since then, the Bay Area has experienced numerous political, cultural, and artistic movements, developing unique local genres in music and art and establishing itself as a hotbed of progressive politics.
-The postwar Bay Area saw large growth in the financial and technology industries, creating an economy with a gross domestic product of over $700 billion.
+The postwar Bay Area saw large growth in the financial and technology industries, creating an economy with a gross domestic product of over $1.3 trillion.
 In 2018 it was home to the third-highest concentration of Fortune 500 companies in the United States.